erikvargas1/CCNA-Notes/README.md

 ![image](https://github.com/user-attachments/assets/8e2fa1da-8210-487b-a357-4cb884203636)

 -----
+## Explains how switches determine their root port based on root cost

 ![image](https://github.com/user-attachments/assets/18ff38ea-e03b-4868-95d8-76b3f13bb603)
-explains how switches determine their root port based on root cost

 The root cost is the total cost of the outgoing interfaces along the path to the root bridge.
 SW1 is the **root bridge**, so it has a cost of 0 on all interfaces.
 The ports connected to another switch's root port MUST be designated.
 Because the root port is the swtich's path to the root bridge, another switch must not block it.

 ----